ylyamin/RT-Thread-on-Allwinner-D1H/documentation/lcd_driver.md

 </details>
 <br>

-But board stuck in some point.
-Need to debug where is happen try to use GDB.
+But board just stuck (freeze) in some point.
+Stop respond to command.<br>
+Need to debug where in code is happen.

-### Change driver initialization
+#### Change driver initialization
 In original RTT repo LCD driver init as a application inside main() function, in this case is impossible to debug it in GDB as is executed in RTT thread.
+Maybe I can do something to use gdb thread command but didn't know how.<br>
-So change it to init as device that executed before scheduler start.
+So change it to init display driver as a device that executed before scheduler start.

 <details><summary>Change main:</summary>